jolsen5568/GitDemo/README.md

 # Git Demo Repo
-This is the demo app for the command line update.
+This is the demo repository for the command line update.

 ## How To Work With Git
 1. git checkout main